 - 1.1 This test method covers the measurement of ski forebody torsion and ski afterbody torsion of adult Alpine skis. - 1.2 No limitation to ski size is proposed.
 This test method is applicable to all Alpine skis. - 1.3 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use. - 1.4 This international standard was developed in accordance with internationally recognized principles on standardization established in the Decision on Principles for the Development of International Standards, Guides and Recommendations issued by the World Trade Organization Technical Barriers to Trade (TBT) Committee.